timOTdev/0019_es6_for_everyone/notes.md

 // But we get an array of arrays, so we have to use the spread operator const newComments = [...comments.slice(0, commentIndex), ...comments.slice(commentIndex + 1)];
 ```

 ## Spreading into a function
-- We want to tack values from an array onto another array
+- We want to attach values from an array onto another array
 - Inventors example:
 ```js
 const inventors = ['Einstein', 'Newton', 'Galileo'];